armcknight/mtg/README.md

 - [x] Consolidate counts of duplicate entries (happens if you get the same card again later and scan it again)
     - [x] fix this, it only consolidates the current input, but needs to include previously recorded cards
 - [x] Sort the rows in the CSV files by card name for better git diffing
+- Logging improvements
+    - [ ] Output progress indicators to stderr so they can be excluded from baseline log output from reprocessing script
+    - [ ] and/or introduce log levels

 ## WONTDO